Use the Elmedia Player installer found on the official site or App Store.

 “VLC media player is genial and I think well recognized in the informatic community.
 Sometimes I am wondering how they can earn money as long as they are not a profit based enterprise.
 Anyway, I hope that this user-friendly and advanced technological software could be an example for future enterprise in the informatic field.”— Julien, Trustpilot

-A DVD-focused player is a given for this list - DivX was a widespread standard for a time.
-As you’d expect, the Macgo Blu-ray Player has a built-in Xvid codec.
-Designed around large single DVD tracks, the player doesn’t even support playlists, and there are no audio/video options to speak of (other than volume controls and sync).
+As you’d expect, the Macgo Blu-ray Player has a built-in Xvid codec for Mac.
+Designed mostly for large single DVD tracks, the player doesn’t even support playlists, and there are no audio/video options to speak of (other than volume controls and sync).

 Supported OS: macOS, Windows